-You may vote via the Internet regardless of whether you receive your annual meeting materials through the mail or via the Internet.
+Stockholders of record and most beneficial owners of the Company's common stock may vote via the Internet regardless of whether they receive their annual meeting materials through the mail or via the Internet.
 Instructions for doing so are provided along with your proxy card or voting instruction form.
 If you vote on the Internet, please do not mail in your proxy card.
 Subject to rules relating to broker non-votes and limitations in the powers of trustees of employee plans to vote, your Internet vote will authorize the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.